Jim Parsons: 2020–present: Return to theatre

 In 2020, he portrayed Henry Willson in the Ryan Murphy limited series Hollywood on Netflix.
 He also served as an executive producer.
 For his performance he was nominated for the Primetime Emmy Award for Outstanding Supporting Actor in a Limited or Anthology Series or Movie.
 In 2022 he portrayed Michael Ausiello in the romantic comedy Spoiler Alert distributed by Focus Features.
 He acted in the revival of Terrence McNally's A Man of No Importance at the Classic Stage Company.
 He starred in Paula Vogel's new play Mother Play (2024) acting alongside Jessica Lange and Celia Keenan-Bolger.
 He starred as the Stage Manager in the revival of the Thorton Wilder play Our Town at the Ethel Barrymore Theatre.

 Personal life

 Parsons resides in the Gramercy Park neighborhood of New York City while also maintaining a residence in Los Angeles.

-His father died in a car crash on April 29, 2001, when Parsons was 28.

 On May 23, 2012, an article in The New York Times noted that Parsons is gay and had been in a relationship for the last ten years.
 His husband is art director Todd Spiewak.
 In October 2013, Parsons called their relationship "an act of love, coffee in the morning, going to work, washing the clothes, taking the dogs out—a regular life, boring love".
 Parsons and Spiewak wed in New York in May 2017.

 Parsons supported Democratic candidate Hillary Clinton in the run-up for the 2016 United States presidential election.